 The FreeType project has successfully participated at Google Summer of Code.
 Here is our ideas list for future years – if you have another one, please write to our mailing list so that we can discuss your suggestions, eventually adding them to this page.

 Before contacting us, however, you should get really acquainted with the topic you would like to start with – in particular, search the mailing list archive and/or do some googling!
 We don't want to answer questions like “I'm interested in your project, I want to contribute, please tell me what to do!” again and again…

 Right now, FreeType's rendering results of the current development version are not systematically compared to a baseline version, using continuous integration (CI) or something similar.
 This is problematic, since rendering regressions can be very easily missed due to subtle differences.

 The idea is to select a representative set of reference fonts from font corpora (which already exist mainly for fuzzing).
 The fonts are used to produce glyph images for various sizes and rendering modes (anti-aliased, B/W, native hinting, auto-hinting, etc.).
 FreeType can already produce MD5 checksums of glyph images as part of its debugging output; these values should be compared against a baseline version of rendering results.
 If there are differences, HTML pages should be generated that contain comparison images of the baseline's and the current development version's rendering result, ideally indicating how large the differences between the images are by using some yet to be defined measure.

 Difficulty: medium.
-Requirements: C, Unix build tools.
+Requirements: C, HTML, Unix build tools.
 Potential mentors: Werner Lemberg, Alexei Podtelezhnikov, Toshiya Suzuki (FreeType).